troykyo/dssloopholes.github.io/category/business/Economic resilience.md

 #### Nike

 Nike, a leading sportswear brand, has demonstrated economic resilience by adopting innovative technologies and leveraging digital platforms.
 The company invests in research and development to introduce performance-enhancing materials and manufacturing processes.
-Nike's direct-to-consumer strategy, supported by e-commerce platforms and personalized experiences, enables the company to adapt to changing consumer behaviors and market trends.
+Nike's direct-to-user strategy, supported by e-commerce platforms and personalized experiences, enables the company to adapt to changing user behaviors and market trends.

 #### Levi Strauss & Co.